Skip to main content Home | Contact Us | Find Us | Français | Asian Banking | Site MapCIBC Websites

 Learn More

-You should receive a copy of the lease and all of your roommates should have signed a lease of their own.
+You should receive a copy of the lease and all of your roommates should have signed that lease.
 This ensures you are all responsible for the rent and any damage.

 You're in